 Employees can then apply and collect partial unemployment benefits to help offset the loss of income.
 Employers should contact an attorney before considering the Workshare program, as there are certain application materials that must be submitted and rules that the employer must follow.

 If you close your business for the recommended two-week period, document your decision to close based on the Governor’s recommendations.
 If you plan to temporarily lay off employees, document that decision as well.
 These could provide your employees with the necessary information to file for unemployment under this new law.

 I have an employee who has been out with a cough and sore throat.
 Can I ask that they provide a negative test result prior to returning to work?

-The U.S. Equal Employment Opportunity Commission (“EEOC”), which is responsible for enforcement of federal workplace anti-discrimination laws, has taken the stance that employers may require an employee produce a doctor’s note clearing them to return to work in light of the COVID-19 pandemic.
+The U.S. Equal Employment Opportunity Commission (“EEOC”), responsible for enforcement of federal workplace anti-discrimination laws, has taken the stance that employers may require an employee to produce a doctor’s note clearing them to return to work in light of the COVID-19 pandemic.